skriptfabrik/php-openssl/README.md

 ### Run Tests

-PHPUnit will be used to run the test suite.
+[PHPUnit](https://github.com/sebastianbergmann/phpunit) is being used to run the test suite.

 ```bash
 $ make tests